 There is some talk about drinking and smoking.
 Also Robo writes “Steven Hawking is a b—ard” on Mars with rocks.
 To be fair, Hawking did deserve it.

-I am not normally a D.C. fangirl, and I was a little skeptical of this book for reasons I couldn’t pin down.
+I am not normally a DC Comics fangirl, and I was a little skeptical of this book for reasons I couldn’t pin down.
 No matter, because Barbara Gordon’s Batgirl has too much energy and conviction to let your silly doubts stand in her way!
 Super-fun girl power for great justice here combined with the beautiful voiceover of Barbara’s thoughts as she struggles to figure out who she is and what she’s meant to do with her life.

 I checked out this run of Blue Beetle from the library, read it all, and then bought all five volumes for myself with a gift certificate from my boss.
 (Thanks Jenny!)
 Jaime Reyes, a teenager from El Paso who accidentally bonds with a suit of alien armor, becomes the third Blue Beetle.
 Dealing with such great power at a young age is tough!
 Jaime rejects outreach from the traditional grownup superhero power structure, choosing instead to stay in El Paso and rely on his close relationships with his friends and family.
 The series is witty, well-paced, and has an extremely diverse cast of characters beyond Jaime himself.
 Win!

 I linked to the first volume above.
 Here’s a useful list of the collected Blue Beetle editions in reading order if you want to keep going.

-Five Weapons: Making the Grade by Jimmie Robinson.
-C-Man read this, looked at me, and said “This is one of the best comic books I’ve read all year.
+My husband read this, looked at me, and said “This is one of the best comic books I’ve read all year.
 Possibly the BEST.”
-It’s whip-smart, has intrigue in all the right places, and mixes action with human connection in perfect proportions.
+Five Weapons is whip-smart, has intrigue in all the right places, and mixes action with human connection in perfect proportions.
 Tyler Shainline, son of the famous assassin, enrolls in an elite school that promises to teach him how to kill.
 The only problem is, he won’t pick up a weapon.
 Why not?
 And who else is hiding something?

 Life can be tough when you’re a homeless teenager recruited by a genius for biological upgrades on his super-team that fights mad scientists.
 Giant robot bears, monkey henchmen, and oh, your genius father figure might not be telling you everything.
 Can you trust him?
 And what happens to your life if you can’t?
 The human relationships in this book are well-crafted, and the cartoony butt-kicking and wacky science fiction of the fight scenes is good fun.

 One of the characters smokes (she decides to cut back or quit), and one of them mentions bringing a hot chick into the team, but it’s minor stuff.
 They’re teenagers, it happens.

 Jubilee by Robert Kirkman, with art by Derec Donovan, Michael O’Hare, and Casey Jones.

 This book is such a delight!
 Robert Kirkman, of course, is the guy behind Walking Dead and tons of other successful comics such as Invincible (good), Super-Dinosaur (boring IMHO), Marvel Zombies (funny), and Thief of Thieves (yay).
 He does a LOT of stuff.
 And there’s a very “Kirkman” vibe going on with a lot of his stuff, which I was fearing might interfere with him trying to portray a Chinese-American teenage mutant girl who’s just trying to get a break from the X-Men mansion blowing up all the time.
 Jubilee, of course, made her comics name as Wolverine’s often annoying teen sidekick.
 So I was also hoping we wouldn’t return to the valley girl, bubble gum slant to her character.
 I was not disappointed.
 Kirkman really gives Jubilee her own voice.
 She just wants some time to be normal, but the world isn’t really interested in that, so she does the best she can.

 The only thing that bugs me is that Derec Donovan likes to draw people with their eyes almost closed.
 He then doesn’t always draw anything where their irises/pupils should be.
 And he doesn’t draw any eyes behind glasses.
 Once I noticed, I couldn’t stop noticing.